 • leading workshops, creating training modules, etc.

-• Lead year-long special projects for the Liberal Arts Gateway Program in the discipline.
-For example, LAG Level 2 fellows in CLS established Curiositas, the student academic journal that showcases student academic work completed at ACC.
-Another Level 2 fellow developed a training module on making the classroom and courses more equitable in addition to creating an Inclusive and Respectful Language: A Starter Guide handout that CLS faculty are already using in their classrooms.
+• Lead year-long special projects for the LAG Program in the discipline.
+For example, LAG level two fellows in Composition & Literary Studies (CLS) established Curiositas, the student academic journal that showcases student academic work completed at ACC.
+Another level two fellow developed a training module on making the classroom and courses more equitable in addition to creating an Inclusive and Respectful Language: A Starter Guide handout that CLS faculty are already using in their classrooms.

-• Create a research proposal in consultation with the LAG Oversight Committee (required for level 3 eligibility)
+• Create a research proposal in consultation with the LAG Oversight Committee (required for level three eligibility)

 Stipend: $600/semester

-Applications Currently Closed: The application process opens in the Spring for Liberal Arts Gateway.
+Applications Currently Closed: The application process opens in the spring for LAG.

-Successful completion of level 2 establishes eligibility for level 3 fellowship (Application Required).
+Successful completion of level two establishes eligibility for level three fellowship (Application Required).

 Senior Fellowship